 The bar is filled with LED boxes which are built into the walls, giving off the feeling of walking down the streets of Tokyo.
 The cocktails are lush and unique.
 As were the drag stars!
 Giving high energy performances, the queens here blur the lines of gender and redefine performance art.

 The crowds were highly stylish.
-Each person killed it with their outfit game – leaving us feeling a bit underdressed.
+Each person was rocking it with their outfit game – leaving us feeling a bit underdressed.
 With stunning make-up, high fashion clothes and heels for the gawwwds, this crowd did not come to play, they came to slay.
 So if you're preparing a night out at Querida, make sure you ask a gaggle of gays to clock your outfit first!

 Querida Bar is located at Calle 10 #43B-61 and is open only from Thursday to Monday until midnight (later on weekends).

 This place sure is…groovy!